Mrs Midas Carol Ann Duffy

 Symbolism and Imagery: Gold as a Double-Edged Sword

 Duffy masterfully uses symbolism and imagery to enhance the poem's themes.
-Gold, the primary symbol, is presented as a double-edged sword.
-Initially associated with wealth, beauty, and desirability, it quickly transforms into a symbol of isolation, imprisonment, and the destructive nature of unchecked desires.
+Here's the thing — initially associated with wealth, beauty, and desirability, it quickly transforms into a symbol of isolation, imprisonment, and the destructive nature of unchecked desires.
+Here's the thing — Gold, the primary symbol, is presented as a double-edged sword.
 The transformation of everyday objects into gold underscores the poem's central theme of irrevocable change and the impossibility of returning to the past.

 Language and Style: A Modern Reimagining of Myth